CDS-SP/.github/profile/README.md

   > Data engineering and quantitative research for teams that need
   > reproducible analysis, not dashboards.

-  We are a small Toronto practice.
+  We are a privately held company.
 We do two things:

   1. **DoubleTrends™** — a public, rules-based oversold-reversal signal on the S&P 500 for ETF investors.
 Full track record, full